1. Choose your test, preferred format, and an available test date+–

 5 On the test day+–

-The results of the paper-based test are available in 13 days.
-The results of the computer-delivered tests are available in 3-5 calendar days.
+The results of the IELTS on paper test are available in 13 days.
+The results of IELTS on computer tests are available in 3-5 calendar days.
 Your results will be sent to you by post on the results release day.
 Please allow additional time for delivery.

 Please keep your copy of the results report safe at all times and do not give it away.
 IELTS results are valid for two years.